 Top 10 Things You Didn’t Know About Portugal

 Portugal - an ideal summer and winter holiday destination, it has so much to offer from golden beaches, fresh seafood and historical cities to explore.
-There's certainly more to Portugal than meets the eye...check out these great facts!
+Check out these great facts to get you in the mood for perfect Portugal!

 1. Portugal has the longest bridge in Europe!